gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classIQNSolver.md

 An operator which solves the Quasi-Neutrality equation:

-An operator which solves the Quasi-Neutrality equation:  using a fast Fourier transform on a periodic index range.
+An operator which solves the Quasi-Neutrality equation:  using a fast Fourier transform on a periodic domain.
 This operator only works for equidistant points.